Harahan/Harahan.github.io/_pages/about.md

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 Our Temporal Feature Matters is accepted to TPAMI.
 - *2025.05*: &nbsp;🎉🎉 Our HarmoniCa is accepted to ICML.
 - *2024.10*: &nbsp;🎉🎉 Our LLMC is accepted to EMNLP Industry Track.
 - *2024.07*: &nbsp;🎉🎉 Our PTSBench is accepted to ACM MM.